 1.13.1 The Duty to Cooperate was established in the Localism Act 2011.
-The Duty to Cooperate requires all Local Planning Authorities, county councils and public bodies such as Historic England, Natural England and the Environment Agency to engage constructively, actively and on an ongoing basis in relation to cross-boundary issues identified in Figure 4 below.
-This approach is also promoted in the National Planning Policy Framework2.
+The Duty to Cooperate requires all Local Planning Authorities, county councils and public bodies such as Historic England, Natural England and the Environment Agency to engage constructively, actively and on an ongoing basis in relation to cross-boundary issues identified in Figure 3 below.
+This approach is also promoted in the National Planning Policy Framework.

-Housing Strategic Housing Needs Economic Growth Strategic Economic Growth Needs
+Housing Strategic Housing Needs

+Economic Growth Strategic Economic Growth Needs

 Economic Growth Site Selection

 Transport and Infrastructure Strategic Road Network

-Local Road Network
+· Local Road Network

 Sustainable Transport

 Education Facilities

 Other Infrastructure

-Natural, Built and Historic Environment Mitigating the Impacts of Climate Change
+Natural, Built and Historic Mitigating the Impacts of Climate Change

-Natural Environment
+Environment Natural Environment

 Green/Blue Infrastructure

-Figure 4: Cross boundary issues
+Figure 3: Cross boundary issues

 - 1.13.2 The District adjoins seven local authority areas: Bolsover, Doncaster, Mansfield, Newark & Sherwood, North Lincolnshire, Rotherham and Central Lincolnshire, which includes West Lindsey.
 It is considered that the housing and economic needs of Bassetlaw can be met within the District.
-To date the Council has not accommodated housing and economic needs of neighbouring authorities. - 1.13.3 This will be evidenced in Statements of Common Ground between the relevant parties: Signed Statements form part of the evidence base and others will be signed and added in due course.
-Further details are set out in the Council's Duty to Cooperate Compliance Statement 202120. - 1.13.4 In respect of infrastructure, the Council has worked positively with infrastructure partners such as Nottinghamshire County Council, the NHS Bassetlaw CCG, Anglian Water and Severn Trent Water.
-This engagement will continue during the production and implementation of the Local Plan and the accompanying Infrastructure Delivery Plan19.
+It has been agreed that the Council will not accommodate the housing and economic needs of neighbouring authorities. - 1.13.3 In respect of infrastructure, the Council has worked positively with infrastructure partners such as Nottinghamshire County Council, the NHS Bassetlaw ICP, Anglian Water and Severn Trent Water during the production of the Plan.
+This engagement will continue during the implementation of the Local Plan and the accompanying Infrastructure Delivery Plan 202322.